Anisynta cynone cynone (Hewitson)

-Interesting aspects: A small, but prettily marked skipper when newly emerged.
+A small, but prettily marked skipper when newly emerged.
 The pattern of the wing undersides is cryptically marked so that the skipper blends in with either the ground upon which it frequently settles, or with the dead leafy parts of its hostplants.
 The skipper occurs as two subspecies in South Australia.
-The typical subspecies A.c. cynone is characterised by an orange-brown underside colour, whereas A.c. gracilis usually has a grey-brown underside.
+The typical subspecies A. c. cynone is characterised by an orange-brown underside colour, whereas A. c. gracilis usually has a grey-brown underside.
 The distributions of the two subspecies are separated by the Mt Lofty Range.

 Both sexes seem to spend much of their time feeding from small flowered, low bushes, particularly the coastal sea-rocket (Cakile species).
 It has a relatively slow flight, and both sexes fly near the ground.
 Males often dune top, or will set up territories on bare or open ground between the hostplant, waiting for newly emerged females with which they can mate.

 Most species of palms (Arecaceae), but the adult female prefers to lay eggs on the palms with broad-leaf pinnae like **Archontophoenix spp (bangalow palm), **Livistona spp (cabbage tree palms), and *Phoenix spp (date palms).
 The larvae eat the leaves of the foodplant.